 The Content Marketing Roadmap

-I provided an example and a template for anyone to develop:
+I provided an example and a template for anyone to develop their content marketing mission:

 Your Content Marketing Mission Statement